jomaa-ahmed/Devsecops-project-EKS/README.md

 After successfully testing the deployment, the infrastructure was cleaned up using `terraform destroy` to ensure resources were removed and no unnecessary costs were incurred.

 ![Terraform Destroy Execution](images/27-terraform-destory.png)

+## Conclusion

+This project exemplifies the power of DevSecOps practices by integrating security and automation into the software development lifecycle.
+The use of Jenkins for continuous integration, Nexus for secure artifact management, Kubernetes for container orchestration, and Terraform for infrastructure as code demonstrates how modern tools can create a seamless deployment experience.
+By incorporating DNS configuration and role-based access control, the project ensures end-to-end security and operational efficiency.
+This implementation serves as a robust framework for any organization looking to enhance its DevSecOps practices.